-Whether you’re looking for a tent that’s compact enough to pack in a bug out bag, or a dedicated cold weather tent built for standing up to four season use, there’s a shelter out there designed to do the job.
+Whether you’re looking for the best tent that’s compact enough to pack in a bug out bag, or a dedicated cold weather tent built for standing up to four season use, there’s a high performance shelter out there designed to do just the job.

 The 3-person variant of the excellent Elixir backpacking tent by MSR delivers that sought after balance between ample interior space, high performance, and an incredibly lightweight footprint when packed.

-Two modes of setup, including standard and what MSR call ‘Fast and Light’ (just utilizing the footprint) mean that you can trim down the carrying weight and setup time of the Elixir even further if space and time are critical considerations.
+Two modes of setup, including the standard configuration and what MSR calls ‘Fast and Light’ (just utilizing the footprint) mean that you can trim down the carrying weight and setup time of the Elixir even further if space and time are critical considerations.

-The MSR Elixir is designed to be incredibly simple to setup when you’re out in the field, using color-coded poles, clips, and webbing for fitting everything together quickly and easily.
+The MSR Elixir is a high quality survival tent designed to be incredibly simple to setup when you’re out in the field, using color-coded poles, clips, and webbing for fitting everything together quickly and easily.

 Construction of the tent coverings comes in the form of durable nylon and polyester materials combined with waterproof coatings to ensure you’re kept dry and comfortable at all times.